Lehigh Valley

 Featured Speakers

-Berrisford Boothe is an Associate Professor of Art at Lehigh University where he teaches beginning and advanced studio practice in drawing, painting and design.
+Berrisford Boothe is an Artist-Curator-Author.
+He is Associate Professor of Art at Lehigh University where he teaches beginning and advanced studio practice in drawing, painting and design.
 Boothe, born in Kingston, Jamaica is a multiple-media artist who has been a visible and well established presence in the Eastern U.S. art scene for over 20 years.
 He has carefully crafted a career as painter, digital artist, printmaker, photographer, installation artist, lecturer & curator.

 Boothe is represented by the June Kelly Gallery NYC, The Sande Webster Gallery in Philadelphia and also at Montanette T. Jones’ MuseArt Gallery in Atlanta, Georgia.
 Currently a member of a collective of professional artists at The Banana Factory in Bethlehem, PA., Boothe has recently mounted his thirteenth solo exhibition and has been part of nearly 70 group exhibitions internationally.
 He has served on the Pennsylvania Council of the Arts and his work is part of collections public and private nationwide and in South America.